What is data migration?

 3. Validate Extracted Data:

 Once data is migrated into the staging table, compare the count of objects in the staging database with the count taken in the first step.
 Make sure the count matches exactly.
 You can develop separate validation scripts to validate the extracted data.
-Take sample data for each object type and validate properties values with the As-Is system.
+Take sample data for each object type and validate property values with the As-Is system.

 4. Transform Data: